miztiik/aws-real-time-use-cases/300-Security-Containers/README.md

 - Keep people away from data
 - Prepare for security events

 We can apply these principles to the lifecycle of the container - Image Build, Container runtime, Image retirment.
-In addition to that, these talks [Best practices for CI/CD using AWS Fargate and Amazon ECS][30], [AWS Container Security 101][31] and [this][32] and [this][33] details some of the points hightlighted below.
+In addition to that, these talks [Best practices for CI/CD using AWS Fargate and Amazon ECS][30], [AWS Container Security 101][31] and [this][32] and [this][33] details some of the points highlighted below.

 ### Building Docker Images - Best Practices